GregTechCEu/Buildscripts/README.md

 ### Advanced
 - If your project was using Mixins, you may get a new mixin config file generated as `mixins.{modid}.json`, if yours was not named this way.
 Currently, you will have to move your Mixin config options to this newly generated file.
 If this behavior does not suit your needs, feel free to open an issue and start a discussion on different behavior
-- If your project was using environment variables for CI deployments, see the `gradle.properties` file's comments to view the environment variable names this script checks for
+- If your project was using environment variables for CI deployments, see the `buildscript.properties` file's comments to view the environment variable names this script checks for
 - If you have any additional build script code that you need to be applied, create an `addon.gradle` file and put it there
 - If your project has no dependencies, you can safely delete the `repositories.gradle` and `dependencies.gradle` files, they are optional

 ## How to Use
 ### Files
 - `build.gradle`: This file is automatically updated, and as a result should not be modified by the user directly
-- `gradle.properties`: Contains all the user configuration for the build script
+- `buildscript.properties`: Contains all the user configuration for the build script
+- `gradle.properties`: Contains all the user configuration for general gradle files
 - `settings.gradle`: This file contains some basic setup of the build script.
 It is currently not versioned, so it is safe to add to, though should not have things removed from it
 ### Custom Files
 Any of these files can optionally be either `.gradle` (Groovy), or `.gradle.kts` (Kotlin DSL).